Describing Natural Events With Our Senses

 When we observe carefully, we become more aware of our environment and learn how to take care of nature.

-- Natural events happen in nature and are not made by humans.
+Natural events are things that happen in nature on their own and are not caused by humans.
+Examples include rain, wind, sunlight, storms, and changing seasons.